dannynoonan/transcript-playground/README.md

 pip install -r /path/to/requirements.txt
 ```

-Run the app using `uvicorn`:
+Run/restart the app using `uvicorn`:
 ```
 uvicorn main:app --reload
 ```

-Now skip ahead past "Using docker compose" to "Verify app is running" to continue.
+(If you're content running within `venv` and `uvicorn` you can skip past the "Run app using docker compose" section to "Verify app is running.")

-## Using docker compose
+## Option 2: Run app using docker compose

-### A note on versions
+### A note on docker versions

 Docker versioning is confusing.
 A command-line version check on my Mac (OS 12.6.2) gets back this:
 ```